saltcorn/saltcorn/README.md

 ## Quickstart with Docker

-You can run a local instance for quick test by running the following command
+You can run a local instance for quick test by running the following command:

 `cd ./deploy/examples/test && docker-compose up -d`